 As every New Yorker knows, finding space in the city isn’t easy.
 Housing is also costly, whether you’re renting or buying.
-To help cut costs, and also downsize your possessions, studio apartments are the way to go.
+So to help cut costs and also downsize your possessions, studio apartments are the way to go.
 Granted, studio living does mean having to deal with living in a tiny confined space.
 But it can also be very cozy.

-Studio apartments have become something of a fad with many investors developing luxury studios with all the new bells and whistles.
-Even if the more expensive types are out of your reach, you can still get one that meets all your needs.
+Studio apartments have become something of a fad, with many investors developing luxury studios with all the new bells and whistles.
+But, even if the more expensive types are out of your reach, you can still get one that meets all your needs.

-If you’re on the hunt for one in the city, then you need to make some considerations before you choose.
-Studio living requires a change in how you might be used to live.
+If you’re on the hunt for one in the city, you need to consider some considerations before you choose.
+First, studio living requires a change in how you might be used to live.

 Have realistic expectationsHave realistic expectations

 One of the most important things you can do in your hunt for a studio apartment is to have realistic expectations.
-A lot of people moving to NYC for the first time think they can score a beautiful, modern studio apartment in East Village for $1,500.
-Unfortunately, that’s not the case.
+So many people moving to NYC for the first time think they can score a beautiful, modern studio apartment in East Village for $1,500.
+But, unfortunately, that’s not the case.

 If you want prices like that, you’ll need to consider a neighborhood in the outer boroughs.
 Of course, you can still get lucky.
-But in a city, as crowded as NYC with such a long waiting list on apartments, it’s better not to count on it.
-Do a little research into what kind of prices you can expect from your chosen borough and neighborhood.
+But in a city as crowded as NYC with such a long waiting list on apartments, it’s better not to count on it.
+Instead, do a little research into what kind of prices you can expect from your chosen borough and neighborhood.
 Try to stay realistic and keep an open mind.

 Consider your needs and wantsConsider your needs and wants